zurutech/zurutech.github.io/_posts/2021-02-12-unit-testing-with-unreal-engine-4.md

 }
 ```

 After calling the macro within the compiled code of the project, one has to provide a definition for the `RunTest()` method of the just defined class.
-Indeed, the macro is just an utility to easily declare and instance a class with the provided name.
+Indeed, the macro is just a utility to easily declare and instance a class with the provided name.
 The `RunTest()` method is the test: it returns a boolean value, to indicate its success or failure.
 Also, any `UE_LOG(Error)` executed within the test run (including the project and the Engine code) will make the test fail, while any `UE_LOG(Warning)` will let it pass with warnings.

 There also are some assertion methods to be used within these tests. `TestTrue`/`TestFalse`, to check booleans, `TestEqual`/`TestNotEqual`, for equalities, and so on...
 The failure of an assertion will print a log error, and make the test fail.
 For instance, the following test